Soybean Breeding Group Photo

 479-575-5905 | derrickh@uark.edu

 Derrick Jerome Harrison, an Arkansas native, joined the team in 2017 as a part-time employee.
-He then proceeded to earn a MS degree focused on screening soybeans for water-logging tolerance.
-He became a full-time employee upon graduation.
+He then proceeded to earn a M.S. degree focused on screening soybeans for water-logging tolerance.
+He became a full-time employee upon graduation and is currently pursuing a Ph.D. while simultaneously working as a Program Associate in the Soybean Breeding and Genetics Program.
 As a program associate, Derrick mainly coordinates the breeding trial operations and supports purity and nursery operations.
+As a PhD student, his research focuses on identifying new genetic sources of flood-tolerant soybean using genomic prediction tools.

 Portrait photo of Daniel Rogers